openshift/assisted-test-infra/README.md

 SSH_PUB_KEY        ssh public key to use for image generation, gives option to ssh to vms, default is in ssh_key/key_pub PULL_SECRET        pull secret to use for cluster installation command, no option to install cluster without it.
-CLUSTER_NAME       cluster name, used as prefix for virsh resources, default test-infra-cluster) BASE_DOMAIN        base domain, needed for dns name, default redhat NETWORK_CIDR       network cidr to use for virsh vm network, default "192.168.126.0/24" CLUSTER_ID         cluster id , used for install_cluster command, default will be the last spawned cluster NETWORK_NAME       virsh network name for vms creation, default test-infra-net
+CLUSTER_NAME       cluster name, used as prefix for virsh resources, default test-infra-cluster) BASE_DOMAIN        base domain, needed for dns name, default redhat.com NETWORK_CIDR       network cidr to use for virsh vm network, default "192.168.126.0/24" CLUSTER_ID         cluster id , used for install_cluster command, default will be the last spawned cluster NETWORK_NAME       virsh network name for vms creation, default test-infra-net